Lumoin/Verifiable/documents/ADRs/validation-and-secops.md

 The integration of AI into the Verifiable library addresses complex data scenarios and decision-making processes.
 AI's ability to efficiently parse and analyze large datasets, identify patterns, and provide data-driven insights is crucial in decentralized environments characterized by diverse and abundant data.
 This AI integration aims to automate and improve the accuracy of validation processes, which are essential for establishing the trustworthiness of transactions and decisions.

 Artificial intelligence can significantly reduce transaction costs, demystify complex concepts, and facilitate easier collaboration.
 However, this potential is fully realized only when AI operates on valid data and when there's a verifiable mechanism to trust and, importantly, retrospectively review or appeal automated decisions.
 This need underscores our library's commitment to recording inputs, outputs, data models, platform details, and versioning—elements critical for post-process evaluation and modification of AI decisions.
+This means also AI risk management, so the system needs to mitigate risks associated with unintended outcomes, adversarial inputs, and biases, with the goal to build robust and reliable decision-making in decentralized systems or at least allow finding cases when that has not happened.

 This decision document centers around structuring the validation, monitoring, and secure operations logic.
 Our primary objectives are:

-1. Facilitate ease of understanding, maintenance, and operation, anticipating the construction of larger, software intensive systems.
+1. Facilitate ease of understanding, maintenance, and operation, anticipating the construction of larger, software-intensive systems.
 Users of Verifiable should have the capability to monitor and refactor its functioning reliably.

 2. Accommodate future extensions and evolving sets of claims, such as through refactoring and obsoleting processes.